 Fall means those beautiful Aspen trees are about to change into the most gorgeous shades of orange, yellow and red.
 When the wind blows and the gold Aspen leaves flutter, it’s seriously one of the most beautiful sites in the entire world!
 I have put together a quick guide of my favorite spots to see fall foliage and how to find the most Instagram-worthy spots in Colorado.

-Colorado leaves turn at different times dependent on elevation and the length of daylight.
+Colorado leaves turn at different times depending on elevation and the length of daylight.
 Check the local news stations or SmokeyMountains.com for interactive maps.
-(Not updated for 2022 yet)

 Get The Perfect Fall Instagram Shot

 Want to know where the fall colors are peaking right now?
 Then slide on over to Instagram!

 - Check the following hashtags to find the best fall foliage shots.